BirdeeHub/ExampleKotlinPluginLoader/README.md

 **HELP** Im pretty stuck at this point.
 I dont see any more references to remove....

+Basically, I know that you cannot be holding any remaining references to the class.

+But I thought I removed them all.

+Is the way I wrote my custom class loader in PluginLoader preventing it from being garbage collected somehow?

 -------------------------------------------------------------------------------------

 Main is in entryPoint: